Thesis topic

 Description

-The creation of personalised HRTFs is an operation that enables the sound of a virtual scene to be adapted to the morphology of any listener, thereby improving the sense of immersion.
+The creation of personalized HRTFs is an operation that enables the sound of a virtual scene to be adapted to the morphology of any listener, thereby improving the sense of immersion.
 Automatic 3D modelling of the ear based on photographs (or photogrammetry [1]) and automatic detection of anthropometric data [2] or morphing of a high-resolution 3D ear mesh with anthropomorphic data [3] are some of the methods used to create these custom function sets.
 On the other hand, as far as HRTF dataset formats are concerned, although the SOFA standard [4] was defined in 2015, it does not include anthropomorphic data, the structure of which is left up to the individual.

 [1] Dellepiane M, Pietroni N, Tsingos N, Asselot M, Scopigno R. Reconstructing head models from photographs for individualized 3d-audio processing.
 In: Computer Graphics Forum.
 Vol. 27.
 Hoboken, New Jersey, United States: Wiley Online Library; 2008. pp. 1779-1727.
 DOI:10’1111/ j.7467 -8659.20 0 8.
 01316.x